Yadnesh-Kulkarni/Design-Patterns-COM/README.md

 # Design-Patterns-COM
-Created a multi-tier architecture with each tier implementing multiple COM design patterns Patterns used in the project are as follows :
+A multi-tier software application with each tier implementing multiple COM design patterns Patterns used in the project are as follows :
 1. Containment (Inner and Outer Component)
 2. Aggregation (Inner and Outer Component)